 “Our house was washed away by the flood, and cyclone in 2019.
 It took away several trees and damaged our crops.
-My father is in Coimbatore for daily wage work, as the agricultural land is damaged by salt water.
+My father is in Coimbatore for daily wage work.
+Therefore, the saltwater damages the agricultural land.
 We live in extreme poverty, sometimes it is difficult to eat three meals a day.”

 – Mina Sardar (Kumirmari village, Sundarbans)

 Mina Sardar’s family has experienced a series of devastating events, that took away their trees and damaged their crops.
-The aftermath of the disaster has left them in a state of extreme poverty, with Mina’s father forced to travel to Coimbatore for daily wage work since their agricultural land has been damaged by saltwater.
+The aftermath of the disaster has left them in a state of extreme poverty.
+Thereafter, Mina’s father force to travel to Coimbatore for daily wage work since their agricultural land damage by saltwater.
 Their financial situation is so dire that they often struggle to find enough food to eat, let alone three meals a day.
 This illustrates the harsh reality many families face in vulnerable communities that are at the mercy of unpredictable natural disasters and climate change impacts.

 “My friend, Bikash, and his mother were washed away by the flood.
 Whenever we get the news of an upcoming cyclone, I get nightmares.
 Cyclone destroys our houses, and our lands, and my parents are forced to rush to the cities in search of work.
 The inhabitants of the island are at risk, and if we don’t do anything now, we might sink with the island in the coming years.”